eProsima/Fast-DDS-docs/docs/advanced.rst

 ========================

-This section covers slightly more advanced, but useful features that enriches your implementation.
+This section covers slightly more advanced, but useful features that enrich your implementation.

 Topics and Keys